Moss & Co is 33 this January.

 Creative law

 We worked in a creative, somewhat febrile atmosphere where money, if not a dirty word, was certainly not high on the list of priorities.
 The rights and wrong of the case were everything.
-That was possible because of the commitment of Geoffrey Bindman and Brian Raymond to human rights and because legal aid was available for just about anything excluding only advice on business matters.
-Moreover, legal aid was paid according to the amount of work done and that was broadly a matter for the solicitor’s judgement.
+That was possible because of the human rights commitments of the late Geoffrey Bindman KC and his junior partner and criminal defence innovator Brian Raymond.
+This commitment to human rights focussed law was possible just because legal aid was available for almost everything excluding only advice on business matters.
+Moreover, our fees were paid according to the amount of work done which was broadly a matter for the solicitor’s judgement.
 The hourly rates although not high were in real terms at least three times what they are now.
-Substantial enhancements were available for grave cases (up to 200% in big frauds).
+Substantial enhancements were available for grave cases (up to 200% in complex cases and big frauds).
 We thrived under the ever-present cloud of a fat overdraft.

 Specialist skills